virgili0/Virgilio/Topics/statistics-fundamentals.md

 Test your knowledge with some of [these exercises](https://www0.gsb.columbia.edu/faculty/pglasserman/B6014/exercises.pdf).

-Anyway you can find a ton of them online, and remember, that the more you practise, the better you will get!
+Anyway, you can find a ton of them online, and remember, that the more you practice, the better you will get!